List of Coronation Street characters introduced in 2018: Paul Foreman

+In April 2024, it was announced that Danny Cunningham was going to be joining the cast of Coronation Street as Paul and Gemma's father Denny Foreman, who made his first appearance on 29 April 2024.

+Zack Rubinstein

+Zack Rubinstein is the son of Nicola Rubinstein (Nicola Thorp) and Gary Windass (Mikey North) who is born by caesarean section.
+He was named after Nicola's real father Isaac who was the man who brought her up, much to the delight of her stepmother Eileen Grimshaw (Sue Cleaver).
+He departs with Nicola after she decides to leave Weatherfield in light of her villainous birth father Pat Phelan (Connor McIntyre) being killed by Gary's mother Anna Windass (Debbie Rush) at the conclusion of his lethal siege, wherein Phelan nearly endangered Zack upon shooting both Nicola and one of their neighbours Michelle Connor (Kym Marsh).
+He was originally played by Alfie and Mikey Fletcher, but where recast to Phoenix and Sebastian Winnington for three episodes and then again for Zack's return episodes in 2019.

 Mr Fitzgerald

 Mr Fitzgerald, portrayed by Adam Weafer, appeared in two episodes first broadcast on 16 July 2018.
 Mikie O'Loughlin of RSVP Live reported on 28 June 2018 that Weafer would guest star in the show as a teacher.
 On the role, Weafer told Siobhan O'Connor of the Irish Mirror, "It's only a couple of episodes and it's got a mad ending to it."
 The actor was invited to audition for the role and was surprised to discover he was successful.
 Weafer filmed for the role across one week and enjoyed the process.
 He had hoped to reprise the role in the future and opined that it would be good to introduce a new Irish character to the soap opera.
 Dianne Bourne of the Manchester Evening News described the character as "dodgy" and said that he "caused a stir among viewers".

 Mr Fitzgerald is a teacher at local secondary school, Weatherfield High School.
 He drops off a van for repair at mechanics garage, Webster's Autos.
 Mechanic Abi Franklin (Sally Carman) discovers drugs in the glove compartment of the van and informs the police.
 They arrive at the garage as Mr Fitzgerald comes to collect the van; he is arrested for drug possession.